tugrulelmas/AbiokaApi/README.md

         }
     }
 ```
-You register this class with IoC container.
+Register this class with IoC container.
 To learn additional information about Lifestyles please read [this](https://github.com/castleproject/Windsor/blob/master/docs/lifestyles.md).
 ```csharp
  DependencyContainer.Container.Register<IDynamicHandler, NhUnitOfWorkHandler>(LifeStyle.PerWebRequest)
 ```
-I have following dynamic handlers:
+There are following dynamic handlers:

 ##### 1.1.
 AuthenticationHandler
-This checks Http Request header to find Json Web Token and throws an exception, if there is no valid token and the action is not allowed for anonymous login.
+It checks Http Request header to find Json Web Token and throws an exception, if there is no valid token and the action is not allowed for anonymous login.

 ##### 1.2.
 ExceptionHandler
-This catches every exception and wraps it and then returns Http Response with specific Status Code and additional Header value.
+It catches every exception and wraps it and then returns Http Response with specific Status Code and additional Header value.

 ##### 1.2.
 NhUnitOfWorkHandler
-This opens a db transaction before calling service layer and commits this transaction after service layer response.
-If there is an exception, this rollbacks the transaction.
+It opens a db transaction before calling service layer and commits this transaction after service layer response.
+If there is an exception, it rollbacks the transaction.

 #### 2. Service Interceptors
 There is service interceptors for adding additional behavior to the application services (AbiokaApi.ApplicationService application) without modifying service codes.

 ##### 2.1 RoleValidationInterceptor
-if the current user hasn't the role which is necessary for the application service method, this throws an exception.
+if the current user hasn't the role which is necessary for the application service method, it throws an exception.

 ```csharp
 internal class RoleValidationInterceptor : IServiceInterceptor